SySS-Research/netns.sh/readme.md

 ============

 No installation is required.
-It may be desirable to make this script available in `$PATH`, possible by using a symlink.
+It may be desirable to make this script available in `$PATH`, possibly by using a symlink.
 It may further be desirable to make a few changes to the system configuration, as described below.